NVTV: History

+In April 2025, the licence to run the television station was transferred to That's TV, with provision made for Northern Visions' community programming to be included in the schedule.

 Programming

 NVTV broadcasts from 5 pm to midnight, seven days a week.
 Local news is broadcast at 7:15 pm and 10:15 pm in a half-hour programme, Focal Point, Monday–Friday, with a Focal Point Round Up at the weekends.

 There are several regular shows, including Alan in Belfast (chat show), Collapse the Box (arts programming), Banterflix (movie reviews) and Discover the Archives (heritage and history shows).

 NVTV broadcasts Ulster-Scots and Irish language programming.

 NVTV also shares content with other local TV stations in Britain, including Latest TV in Brighton and shows from Brighton and Hove have been featured on NVTV also.

 It shares programming with Cork Community Television.

 2004 programming

 Broadcast began on 9 February 2004 with Welcome to NVTV.